Partnerships: Meet the Haweswater tweed

 The Haweswater tweed is their newest addition, and the pattern has been inspired by our story of re-wiggling Swindale Beck.

 Many of you will know that in 2016, along with United Utilities who own Haweswater, Natural England and the Environment Agency, we put the natural bends back into a one kilometre stretch of Swindale Beck, which had been artificially straightened around two centuries ago.
 This restoration work was to slow the flow of the river, creating suitable habitat for spawning salmon and trout, improving water quality, and contributing to reducing the risk of downstream flooding.
-Now, its meandering course is being recognised in the new tweed, using wool from our very own sheep here at Haweswater.
+Now, its meandering course is being recognised in the new tweed, using wool from our very own sheep here at Wild Haweswater.

 The re-wiggled course of Swindale Beck, image credit Google